-I also tend to put anything I need reminding to eat ASAP on the top shelves, at the front, so I’m reminded to eat them every time I look in the fridge thus further helping reduce waste.
+I also tend to put anything I need reminding to eat ASAP on the top shelf, at the front, so I’m reminded to eat them every time I look in the fridge thus further helping reduce waste.

 This will help them last for around 2-3 weeks, as long as you change the water every few days (I aim to do it around 3 times per week).

 If you want to dry your herbs, then tie them into bundles and hang in a dry area for around a month.
 You can then pulse them in the food processor so they are ready to be used when cooking.

-You can also rinse them in a water bath with some vinegar before-hand, however berries don’t do well with the extra moisture and so you have to be very careful to pat them down and dry them completely or this can actually negatively impact their shelf life.
+You can also rinse them in a water bath with some vinegar before-hand, however, berries don’t do well with the extra moisture and so you have to be very careful to pat them down and dry them completely or this can actually negatively impact their shelf life.

 Being in the line of work that I am, as a food blogger, I think my fridge can be quite different 95% of the time.
-I usually have it filled to the brim with fresh produce, like I do right now, as you can see in my pictures.
+I usually have it filled to the brim with fresh produce, as I do right now, as you can see in my pictures.